Why SSH Security Matters for Ubuntu Servers

 These settings terminate idle connections after 5 minutes of inactivity.
 Useful if you want to ensure sessions do not remain open indefinitely when you forget to disconnect.

-After changing these settings, reload SSH and test:
+After changing these settings, reload SSH and test thoroughly:

 sudo systemctl reload sshd

-Before deploying a server, apply this checklist of SSH hardening measures:
+Before deploying a server, apply this checklist of SSH hardening measures.
+These form the baseline security configuration for any Ubuntu server that will be accessible from the internet:

-- Non-default port: Port 22 is automatically scanned.
-Any other port receives significantly fewer probes.
+- Non-default SSH port: Port 22 is automatically scanned by bots.
+Any other port receives significantly fewer probes and automated attempts.

 - SSH key authentication only: Disable password authentication entirely.
-Keys are the only acceptable authentication method.
+Keys are the only acceptable authentication method for production servers.

-- Root login disabled: No direct root access.
+- Root login disabled: No direct root access over SSH.
 Always log in as a regular user with sudo privileges.

-- IP restriction: Allow SSH only from known IP addresses or VPN endpoints.
+- IP restriction: Allow SSH only from known IP addresses or VPN endpoints where access patterns permit.

-- Fail2Ban active: Automated blocking of repeated authentication failures.
+- Fail2Ban active: Automated blocking of repeated authentication failures to protect against brute force attempts.

-- GeoIP blocking (if applicable): Block SSH access from countries where you have no legitimate business.
+- GeoIP blocking where applicable: Block SSH access from countries where you have no legitimate business requirements.

-- Failed auth log monitoring: Regular review of authentication failures in auth.log.
+- Failed authentication monitoring: Regular review of authentication failures in auth.log, or automated alerting configured.

-- Idle session timeout: Configure ClientAliveInterval to terminate forgotten sessions.
+- Idle session timeout: Configure ClientAliveInterval to terminate forgotten sessions and reduce exposure windows.

-Apply these in a test environment before deploying to production.
-Document the changes so the configuration can be reviewed and audited by someone other than the person who made the changes.
+Apply these measures in a test environment before deploying to production.
+Document the changes so the configuration can be reviewed and audited independently.
+A complete Ubuntu server hardening checklist covers additional system-level security measures beyond SSH that complement these configuration changes.

-The minimum effective configuration for any internet-facing server is: a non-default port, SSH key authentication only, password authentication disabled, and Fail2Ban monitoring for repeated failures.
-IP restriction and GeoIP blocking add further protection if your access patterns allow them.
+The minimum effective configuration for any internet-facing server is: a non-default port, SSH key authentication only, password authentication disabled, and Fail2Ban monitoring for repeated authentication failures.
+IP restriction and GeoIP blocking add further protection where your access patterns allow them.